Les Périades

 Les Périades are divided into three parts by the Brèche Puiseux (or Brèche Supérieure des Périades) and by the Brèche des Périades.

 A bivouac hut (known as the "Bivouac Paul Chevalier alle Périades") was installed near Pointe de Sisyphe in 1928 at a height of 3455 m.
 It eventually became the property of the French Alpine Club, and was renovated in 1996.
-The site collapsed in 2019 during the summer heatwave which caused previously frozen ground to become unstable.
-It was replaced in 2020, following a public fund-raising campaign, and can accommodate three or four people.:
+The site collapsed in 2019 during the summer heatwave, which caused the previously frozen ground to become unstable.
+It was replaced in 2020, following a public fund-raising campaign, and can accommodate three or four people.